10 Hidden Benefits of Being a Night Owl

 Night owls have better reasoning skills

 Are night owls predestined to have better reasoning and therefore greater intelligence?
 A study from the University of Madrid tested the various skills of 1,000 teenagers, and found that those considered to be night owls scored the highest on the inductive reasoning portions of the test.
 Inductive reasoning is a way of thinking that creates conclusions based upon a group of given true facts and is considered to be a sign of intelligence and a predictor of academic and career success.
-Here's another genetic reason you might not be a morning person.

 There are more of them